maxpert/marmot/README.md

  - `db-path` - Path to DB from which all tables will be replicated (default: `/tmp/marmot.db`)
  - `node-id` - An ID number (positive integer) to represent an ID for this node, this is required to be a unique number per node, and used for consensus protocol. (default: 0)
+ - `log-replicas` - Number of copies to be committed for single change log.
+By default it set to `floor(shards/2) + 1`.
  - `shards` - Number of shards over which the database tables replication will be distributed on.
 It serves as mechanism for consistently hashing JetStream from `Hash(<table_name> + <primary/composite_key>)`.
 This will allow NATS servers to distribute load and scale for wider clusters.
 Look at internal docs on how these JetStreams and subjects are named.